When it comes to TDD in Objective-C, AppCode is superior to Xcode. Watch, I’ll show you.

 “Kata” is a Japanese martial arts term for choreographed patterns of movement.
 Also called “forms,” both students and masters practice these detailed patterns over and over, so that the movements can come without thought.

 A “code kata” applies this idea to coding.
 Some use the term to refer to coding puzzles (how would you code this or that) but let’s be faithful to the martial arts metaphor.
 A code kata is a set of moves, meant to be memorized and practiced until they can flow effortlessly.
 “Uncle Bob” Martin designed the Bowling Game Kata to impart the moves of test driven development.
-I have taken his presentation and created a version showing these moves in Objective-C with Xcode 4.
+I have taken his presentation and created a version showing these moves in Objective-C with Xcode 5 or 6.
 Continue Reading…

 Test driven development: Does it work for iPhone apps?